junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 That's what they are, the Weeping Angels -- the real angels, confined in a stone body, restricted by some quantum lock.
 But they're still the angels he knew, not some new monster species like the Doctor said.

 "Oh God, I'm so dumb, of course," Dean gasps, backing away from the stoned Tessa, back to where Rory stands.
 That's exactly why he felt like he knew them, because he really does.
 The gatekeeper angels down there, aren't they the ones coming for Cas when he was broken?
 Inias or what's-his-name?
 And the other one with curly hair, isn't she the Angel of Water Cas pointed to him?
 The one called Hannah.
 Must have gotten bored with Bethesda Plaza.
+Both of them Cas mentioned had gone to Purgatory for him and hurt by the Leviathans.

 He claps on his head.
 "I have to tell Cas."
 Dean sends out a rushed prayer as he walks back down the corridor.